trickyearlobe/AwsSecurityHubAutomateIntegration/README.md

 Search for your newly created policy attach it to your role<br />
 ![Attach new policy](images/attach_new_policy.png "Attach new policy")<br />

-2. Create an AWS API Gateway Configuration.<br />
+## Creating an AWS API Gateway Configuration

 i.
 Create new API Gateway
 ![Create API](images/create_api.png "Create API")<br />